jpmrblood/ai-suka/src/content/blog/3-step-framework-new-tech.md

 ## Next Steps: UX Planning

-Once you have your infused product documentation, move to UX planning:
+Once the infused product documentation is complete, the next phase involves UX planning:

 1. **Wireframing**: Sketch user flows for each feature
 2. **User Experience**: Define how users interact with each feature